ghc/ghc/docs/users_guide/phases.rst

     output file.

     When linking, the linker can automatically remove all unreferenced sections and thus produce smaller executables.
-The effect is similar to :ghc-flag:`-split-objs`, but somewhat more efficient - the generated library files are about 30% smaller than with :ghc-flag:`-split-objs`.

 .. ghc-flag:: -static
     :shortdesc: Use static Haskell libraries